drduh/macOS-Security-and-Privacy-Guide/README.md

 Do **not** use other Chromium-derived browsers.
 They are usually [closed source](http://yro.slashdot.org/comments.pl?sid=4176879&cid=44774943), [poorly maintained](https://plus.google.com/+JustinSchuh/posts/69qw9wZVH8z), or make dubious claims to protect privacy.
 See [The Private Life of Chromium Browsers](http://thesimplecomputer.info/the-private-life-of-chromium-browsers).

 Do **not** use Safari.
 The code is a mess and security vulnerabilities are frequent, but slower to patch ([discussion on HN](https://news.ycombinator.com/item?id=10150038)).

+For more information about security conscious browsing [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932) is a great addition.

 ## Plugins
 Don't download or install Internet plugins like **Silverlight** unless you really need them.
 Netflix works with HTML5 on Yosemite.